Chapter Forty Nine

 Nikko, “You two merged is going to make life impossible.
 Janah, what happens when two egomaniacs merge?”

 “Daphinity and self-anointed royalty.
 Let’s see, something between the Mad Hatter and the Red Queen.
-Time stops, memory works both ways, illogical pronouncements and edicts subvert reason and logic.”
+Time stops, memory works both ways, illogical pronouncements and edicts that subvert reason and logic.”

 “So nothing changes.”